-Israel Knohl seeks to reconcile the contradiction between the “daughters of Moab” and the “Midianite woman” with the hypothesis that the redactors, which he identifies as the Holiness School, “expanded the early narrative on the sin of Ba'al-Peor, replacing the main character of the story, the daughters of Moab, with the daughters of Midian.”
-It is difficult to accept this explanation since it is not reasonable that the author of the Phinehas story would aspire for his story to be read as a sequence continuing from the previous verses and at the same time, would change a central plot element by switching the identity of one of the story’s protagonists.
-Nihan claims that this reflects the confusion between Moab and Midian in the post-exilic period, an instance which, according to him, is also seen in Num 22:4, 7.
-In those verses, however, the mention of the Midianites appears secondary and we cannot learn from one inscrutable text about another inscrutable text.
-Even if the Moabites and the Midianites were synonymous during a certain period, changing the name of the nation during the course of such a short story, without any clear purpose is an odd step (if this were the case, it is more likely that the Midianite woman would be added to the Moabite daughters, as was apparently done in Numbers 22:4, 7 and not that the Moabite daughters would be replaced with a Midianite woman).
-Another claim is that use of the definite article "ה" (usually "the") in the word "המדינית" obliges us to assume that the word relates to those previously mentioned in the text.
-However, use of “ה” for non-indicative purposes but rather to note something, is a familiar phenomenon in Biblical Hebrew (see for example Gen 14:13; Num 11:27) and thus, "המדינית" should be translated as “a Midianite woman”, as it is in the NJPS translation, and not as “the Midianite woman”.
+Israel Knohl attempted to reconcile the contradiction between the “daughters of Moab” and the “Midianite woman” with the hypothesis that the redactors, whom he identifies as the Holiness School, “expanded the early narrative on the sin of Ba'al-Peor, replacing the main character of the story, the daughters of Moab, with the daughters of Midian”.
+This explanation is problematic because it is difficult to understand why the author of the Phinehas story would write his story to be read as a sequence continuing from the previous verses while at the same time change a central plot element by switching the identity of one of the story’s antagonists.
+Nihan claims that this contradiction reflects the confusion between Moab and Midian in the post-exilic period, an example of which can also be found in Numbers 22:4, 7.
+In these verses, however, the Midianites are secondary characters and one obscure text cannot help clarify another.
+Even if the terms Moabites and Midianites were synonymous during a certain period, changing the name of the nation in the course of so short a story, without any clear purpose, is odd.
+(In this case, we would expect the Midianite woman to be added to the Moabite daughters, as was apparently done in Numbers 22:4, 7, rather than replace the Moabite daughters.)
+Another suggestion is that although the use of the definite article “hey” "ה" ("the") usually indicates that the word relates to those previously mentioned in the text, use of “ה” for non-indicative purposes, to note something, is a familiar phenomenon in Biblical Hebrew (see for example Genesis 14:13 and Numbers 11:27) and thus, the word “hamidyanit” ((המדינית should be translated as “a Midianite woman”, as in the NJPS translation, rather than as “the Midianite woman”.

-This seems like another case of the "odd details problem": If the main purpose of the Phinehas story is, as many believe, to explain why his dynasty merited the eternal priesthood then there is no justification for plot changes supposedly introduced by the author of this story over the already existing plot – since these changes do not contribute anything to the aim attributed to it.
-On the contrary, if this were the case, the expectation would be for maximal preservation of narrative continuity and for just the minimal changes needed to express the message which the author wished to convey.
-In contrast, if this is an independent story whose main objective is to establish Phinehas’s authority, he must do so by means of some plot.
-Not every single plot detail needs to serve the story’s main objective but all the details should be compatible with what occurred previously and with what will happen afterwards according to the source, and with the language it uses and its worldview as well.
+This would appear to be another case of the "odd details problem".
+If the main purpose of the Phinehas story is, as many believe, to explain why his dynasty merited the eternal priesthood, there is no justification for the author of this story to introduce changes to the existing plot that do not contribute anything to the story’s purported aim.
+On the contrary, in this case we would expect maximal preservation of narrative continuity with minimal changes needed to express the message that the author wished to convey.
+If, on the other hand, this is an independent story whose main objective is to establish Phinehas’s authority, it must accomplish its purpose by means of a plot.
+Not every plot detail needs to serve the story’s main objective, but all details should be compatible with the source’s past and future plot events, language, and general worldview.

-Verses 14–18
+2. Verses 14–18